robhabraken/content-hub-focal-point-cropping/README.md

 * Label: Focal point X-axis coordinate
 * You can leave the rest of the properties default

-And another member following the same procedure with the properties:
+And another integer member following the same procedure with the properties:

 * Name: FocalPointY
 * Label: Focal point Y-axis coordinate

+Add a `New member`, `select` the member type *property* and from the dropdown select the `String` *data type* with the properties:

+* Name: FocalPointModifiedBy
+* Label: Focal point set by

 Click `Publish` or `Apply changes` (depending on your Content Hub version) to publish the new schema for your assets.